The Relationship Between Negligence & Personal Injury Law | SteinLaw

 Negligence is a significant part of personal injury law.
 When someone acts carelessly and causes an injury to another person, the responsible party is liable under the legal principle of negligence.
 This method for determining fault is used in most disputes that involve an accident or injury.
 These include informal settlement talks and trials in personal injury lawsuits.
 Here are the typical parts of a negligence claim.

-Duty
+Duty of Care

-The first step in a negligence claim is determining whether the defendant owed the plaintiff a legal duty of care.
 For example, drivers have a responsibility to pedestrians and other drivers to obey traffic laws and avoid dangerous behaviors such as drunk driving.

 Breach of Duty

 After establishing the defendant’s duty, the plaintiff must prove that he or she committed a breach of duty by taking an action or not doing something a reasonably prudent person would do in a similar situation.
 Children are expected to act as others their age would.
-For example, a young child who hurts someone in an accidental shooting wouldn’t be committing a breach of duty, but the person who left a gun where the child could reach it breached his or her duty.

 Causation